 How do I apply for the UBank Term Deposit Self-Managed Super Fund?

-If the UBank Term Deposit is the right product to build your SMSF click “Go to Site” to begin your online application.
+If the UBank Term Deposit is the right product to build your SMSF you can start an online application.
 Before being allowed to begin, you will have to confirm you are eligible by meeting these requirements:

 - Minimum age.
 All applicants and joint applicants must be over the age of 18 and part of a complying SMSF where the trustees are no more than two individuals or a corporate trustee with no more than two directors.

 - Residency requirements.
 You must be an Australian resident for tax purposes currently living at an Australian residential address.